ryienh/graph-dock/README.md

 >📋  Note: Pytorch geometric may require a seperate installation process, depending on the system being used.
 If Pytorch Geometric cannot be installed using the requirements file, refer to the [Pytorch Geometric Installation Guide](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) to install Pytorch Geometric, and then use the requirements file to install all other dependencies.

 ## Data
-TODO
+The ZINC subset used in this project, along with the docking scores obtained by Lyu et al (2019), can be downloaded directly from the authors [here](https://figshare.com/articles/dataset/D4_screen_table_csv_gz/7359401).
+The default settings in `graph-dock/config.json` expect this data to have the following path `./data/d4_table_name_smi_energy_hac_lte_25_title.csv`.
+However, this can easily be modified in the configuration file.

+Before running any training or inference, this data needs to be preprocessed using the `preprocess_data` function in `util.py`.
+Invoking `util.py` as a script in the root directory of the repository will create a preprocessed version of the data consistent with current configuration settings in `graph-dock/config.json`.
+All other (in memory) preprocessing is handled automatically by the training script.

 ## Training

-To train the model(s) in the paper, modify the configuration file `./graph-dock/config.json` and run this command:
+To train the model(s) in the paper, modify the configuration file `./graph-dock/config.json` as needed and run this command:

 ```train
 python train.py